martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/git-clone-all-repos-azure-devops.md

 ### Automating

 With this structure, you could automate actions over multiple repositories.
 In the code below I wrote an example of automating script for changing the Nuget.config file in every repository.
 If your packages have the same layout changes can be done easier and faster.
-Also, please check out {{< ref "replacing-your-projects-and-namespaces-using-bire.md" >}} .
+Also, please check out [my article using binary repalce]({{< ref "replacing-your-projects-and-namespaces-using-bire.md" >}}).

 ```cmd {linenos=table}
 git checkout main